Family and friends rally behind Merced High graduate competing in the Olympics

 ATWATER, California.
-(KSEE) – Family and friends of a USA softball Olympian and Merced High School graduate held a watch party in Atwater as Team USA took on Team Italy on Tuesday.
+(KGPE) – Family and friends of a USA softball Olympian and Merced High School graduate held a watch party in Atwater as Team USA took on Team Italy on Tuesday.

 The first thing that you see when you walk into the Nickles’ home is memorabilia of Madilyn “Bubba” Nickles.